 - Understanding Your Camera II: Exposure and Metering

 - Understanding Your Camera I: The Basics

 - Bushkill Falls Photo Excursion with Michael Downey

 - Understanding Your Camera I: The Basics (Hoboken)

 - Macro and Fireworks at Longwood Gardens with Michael Downey

 - Understanding Your Camera III: White Balance (Hoboken)

-- 2 Rivers, 5 Bridges Photography Cruise
+- 2 Rivers, 5 Bridges, and Lighthouses Photography Cruise

 Michael Grecco is a director and one of the top photographers in the world who has created iconic portraits of the most recognized entertainment stars, recently Steven Spielberg, Martin Scorsese, Will Ferrell, Penelope Cruz and Teri Hatcher.
 His movie “Naked Ambition” has been a hit movie winning critical acclaim.
 His award-winning still images are seen in trendsetting magazines such as Esquire, Time, Entertainment Weekly and Maxim.

 He has also photographed authors and scientists, skateboarders and musicians, and the locals he meets in his travels around the country.
 He is author of the best-selling photographer's guide Lighting and the Dramatic Portrait: The Art of Celebrity and Editorial Photography.